microjoint/mj-puppet-dnsmasq/README.md

 ###Parameters

-The following parameters are available in the ntp module
+The following parameters are available in the dnsmasq module

 ####`config`